-The Kirkland Emergency Communications Team (KECT) was established in 1995 at the request of the Emergency Preparedness Division of the Fire & Building Department.
+The Kirkland Emergency Communications Team (KECT) was established in 1995.
 It is affiliated with the Amateur Radio Emergency Service (ARES), which is part of the American Radio Relay League (ARRL).
 KECT Members hold FCC amateur radio licenses.

-KECT provides the City of Kirkland with an independent, volunteer-supported communications system to supplement the Fire Department and other City communications systems, whether in an emergency or for local events such as parades.
+KECT provides the City of Kirkland with an independent, volunteer-supported communications system to supplement the Fire Department and other City communications systems, during disasters or for local events such as parades.

-KECT is activated by City authorities in the event of local or area-wide events requiring additional communications capability.
-While communications within the City have priority, KECT also provides communications with other cities, counties, and the State of Washington Emergency Operations Center.
+KECT is activated by the City Emergency Operations Center for local or regional incidents requiring additional communications capability.
+While communications within the City have priority, KECT also provides communications with other cities, counties, and state agencies.

 KECT runs short tests of its network on most Sunday evenings, and in addition conducts regular exercises.
 KECT also participates in the King County ARES/RACES Network.
-KECT Members are assigned to the various Fire Stations within the City, as well as the Maintenance Center and City Hall, as initial activation points in an emergency.
-KECT Members may also be called on to support non-emergency city activities such as parades, races and other events.
+KECT Members are assigned to the various locations within the City.
+KECT Members may also be called on to support non-emergency city activities such as parades, races, and other events.

 KECT is a non-profit, all volunteer, community service organization that supports the City of Kirkland and may be further activated under provisions of the Washington Administrative Code (WAC) 118-04